earthly/website/blog/_posts/2023-09-06-diluting-dora.md

 The result is frequently a hefty amount of instrumentation that leaves the customer more locked into the vendor's tool (although this is getting less prevalent with OpenTelemetry), a bag of dashboards that show DORA metrics alongside a smattering of other metrics the vendor's solution deems important, and a fat bill.

 ## How Consultants Abuse DORA
-### Consultants are Smart, and Sometimes You Need Them
+### Consultants Are Smart, and Sometimes You Need Them

 ![cream-of-the-crop]({{site.images}}{{page.slug}}/cream-of-the-crop.jpg)\